vasilvv/tls-alps/draft-vvv-tls-alps.md

-IANA will update the "TLS ExtensionType Values" registry to include `application_settings` with the value of TBD; the list of messages in which this extension may appear is `CH, EE`.
+IANA will update the "TLS ExtensionType Values" registry to include `application_settings` with the value of TBD; the list of messages in which this extension may appear is `CH, EE, CEE`.

-IANA will also update the "TLS HandshakeType" registry to include `client_application_settings` message with value TBD, and "DTLS-OK" set to "Y".

 --- back